jonathanascona/course_guide/README.md

 ### What does guided learning and working in teams mean?

 The class runs like a start-up.
 We will work together to solve big-data problems as a ‘company.’
-We have the mandate to learn ‘big data programming’ and tackle complex data science problems.
-At the end of the semester, we should all feel more comfortable with Docker, Pyspark, SparkSQL, and Databricks.
-How we get from week 1 to week 13 will be our team’s choice.
+We are mandated to learn ‘big data programming’ and tackle complex data science problems.
+At the end of the semester, we should all feel more comfortable with Polars, Plotly, Pyspark, SparkSQL, Docker, and Databricks.
+Our team will choose how we get from week 1 to week 13.
 You should not expect anything about this class to be ‘traditional’ in the context of academia.
 For example,

 - We will all take turns providing guides on how to use the tools
-- We will work in smaller teams but as a class team to make decisions about our projects and work
+- We will work in smaller teams but as a class, team to make decisions about our projects and work
 - The class will be treated as working group meetings to mimic my industry experience as much as possible
 - __If you need someone to give you due dates and precisely what you should read or do each night, this class will push you into a new paradigm for education.__ You can read [student feedback](course_reviews.md) to see how some have responded to the process of this course.

 Hopefully, you will see how your previous data science and design thinking courses give you a foundation to build, learn, and develop using big data tools to gain empathy for our data and clients, ideate on proposed solutions, and prototype our end products.

-You can read more about the [design thinking process](design_thinking_agile.md) to gain a fuller understanding of what will occur this semester.
+You can read more about the [design thinking process](design_thinking_agile.md) to better understand what will occur this semester.

 ### Preparation

 You are not assigned weekly readings.
-However, you are expected to spend 6 hours outside of class improving your Spark skills.
+However, you are expected to spend 6 hours outside class improving your Spark skills.
 You are more than welcome to find your own resources if you don't want to leverage our [curated list of resources](resources.md).
-You can even work in your teams to create a study timeline to get through some of the resources.
-You are expected to pace yourself and set a reading timeline.
+You can even work in your teams to create a study timeline to get through some resources.
+You are expected to pace yourself and set a [learning timeline](learning_plan.md).

 ### Class Time